 Size ranking: 57th

-Telescopium, shown under the name Tubus Astronomicus in the Uranographia of Johann Bode (1801), was envisaged as a long-tubed refractor operated by ropes and pulleys.
+Telescopium, shown under the name Tubus Astronomicus on Chart XV of the Uranographia by Johann Bode (1801), was envisaged as a long-tubed refractor operated by ropes and pulleys.
 For Lacaille’s original depiction, see here.

 © Ian Ridpath.
 All rights reserved